Const: Pointers and references

 For pointer and reference types, the meaning of const is more complicated – either the pointer itself, or the value being pointed to, or both, can be const.
 Further, the syntax can be confusing.
 A pointer can be declared as a const pointer to writable value, or a writable pointer to a const value, or const pointer to const value.
 A const pointer cannot be reassigned to point to a different object from the one it is initially assigned, but it can be used to modify the value that it points to (called the pointee).
 Reference variables in C++ are an alternate syntax for const pointers.
 A pointer to a const object, on the other hand, can be reassigned to point to another memory location (which should be an object of the same type or of a convertible type), but it cannot be used to modify the memory that it is pointing to.
-A const pointer to a const object can also be declared and can neither be used to modify the apointee nor be reassigned to point to another object.
+A const pointer to a const object can also be declared and can neither be used to modify the pointee nor be reassigned to point to another object.
 The following code illustrates these subtleties: